rhysd/monolith-of-web/README.md

 - `activeTab`: This extension gets an HTML text and a page title from the active tab to generate a monolith
-- `http://*/**` and `https://*/**`: This extension sends requests to any HTTP or HTTPS resources from its background page.
+- `http://*/**` and `https://*/**`: This extension sends requests to any HTTP or HTTPS resources from its background page for fetching all resources as data URL in the generated single HTML file.
 These permissions are necessary since those requests are sometimes blocked by CORS policy.

 ## Development